MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 ms.author: mikeam
 title: Contributing to Minecraft Bedrock Documentation ms.prod: gaming
-description: A guide covering how Creators can contribute to the Creator Portal public repository and how user-created content is integrated into the Portal.
+description: "A guide covering how creators can contribute to the Creator Portal public repository and how user-created content is integrated into the Portal."
 ---
 # Contributing to Minecraft Bedrock Documentation